England Study Abroad Program at Lancaster University

 - An Early Start option allows fall and full-year students to take a short course on British Culture and Society prior to the fall term

-- Most science courses are open to study abroad students
+- Many science courses are open to study abroad students

 - Students take three to five courses, depending on course weight